itaden1/Strum/README.md

 [Try the demo!](https://itaden1.github.io/strum/)

 ### To do list
+* Add support for Dom 13 chords
+* Add support for Dom 11 chords
 * Add responsive CSS for smaller devices
 * Create a mobile app version with ReactNative
 * Add sounds?